ThomasLee03/CS506-Project-Midterm-Report-and-Presentation/README.md

 ![TV Inpainting Image](imageDisplay/ImageRecoveredbyTV.png)

-TV inpainting produced a nearly indistinguishable image from the original, with an SSIM of ~34.141, significantly outperforming the other methods.
-However, the PSNR was surprisingly low at ~0.096.
+TV inpainting produced a nearly indistinguishable image from the original, with an PSNR of ~34.141, significantly outperforming the other methods.
+However, the SSIM was surprisingly low at ~0.096.
 This discrepancy can be attributed to:
 - **Structural Sensitivity of SSIM**: SSIM is sensitive to small structural changes, and TV inpainting may smooth fine details or introduce minor edge shifts that affect the SSIM value.
 - **Luminance and Contrast Differences**: TV inpainting might slightly adjust intensity and contrast levels, which can reduce SSIM, even if the overall image is visually similar.
-- **Parameter Sensitivity**: TV inpainting parameters (e.g., regularization strength) significantly influence results.
-Over-smoothing could reduce SSIM despite good visual similarity.

 ## Future Directions